luspi/photoqt/README.md

     1. installs the desktop file to share/applications/
     2. moves some icons to icons/hicolor/
     3. moves the binary to bin/
-    4. installs the appdata file to share/appdata/
+    4. installs the metainfo file to share/metainfo/

 ## UNINSTALL

 If you want to uninstall PhotoQt, simply run __make uninstall__ as root.
-This removes the desktop file (via _xdg-desktop-menu uninstall_), the icons, the binary file, and the appdata file.
+This removes the desktop file (via _xdg-desktop-menu uninstall_), the icons, the binary file, and the metainfo file.
 Alternatively you can simply remove all the files manually which should yield the same result.

 ## BUILDING ON WINDOWS